awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 For historical reasons, web encryption is often referred to simply as SSL\.
 While web browsers still support SSL, its successor protocol TLS is less vulnerable to attack\.
 Amazon Linux 2 disables all versions of SSL by default and recommends disabling TLS version 1\.0, as described below\.
 Only TLS 1\.1 and 1\.2 may be safely enabled\.
 For more information about the updated encryption standard, see [RFC 7568](https://tools.ietf.org/html/rfc7568)\.

 **Important**
 These procedures are intended for use with Amazon Linux 2\.
-If you are trying to set up a LAMP web server on an instance of a different distribution, some procedures in this tutorial will not work for you\.
+We also assume that you are starting with a fresh EC2 instance\.
+If you are trying to set up a LAMP web server on an instance of a different distribution, or if you are re\-purposing an older, existing instance, some procedures in this tutorial may not work for you\.
 For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP) topic\.
 For information about Red Hat Enterprise Linux, see the Customer Portal topic [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.
+The version of this tutorial supporting Amazon Linux 1 is no longer maintained, but you can still find it on the [Internet Archive](https://web.archive.org/web/20171208004937/https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-an-instance.html)\.

 **Topics**
 + [Prerequisites](#ssl_prereq)